From Our Clients

 A few clients have offered to share stories of what it’s like to work with Gordon Law Offices.

 “I Saw A Huge Chrome Bumper Above Me …

 And all I could think was, ‘I have to make sure the car doesn’t hit my granddaughter!’”

-Sherry was pushing her one-year-old granddaughter in a stroller, with her three-year-old grandson nearby on his bike.
-They had just started to take a walk, when her neighbor backed his Cadillac down the driveway without looking.
+Sherry was pushing her 1-year-old granddaughter in a stroller, with her 3-year-old grandson nearby on his bike.
+They had just started to take a walk when her neighbor backed his Cadillac down the driveway without looking.
 Sherry was knocked from the sidewalk and into the street, and her granddaughter’s stroller was tipped over.
 The girl was shaken up but fine.
 Sherry was not as lucky.